 - 1. The student must have passed all required courses and maintained at least a 70% overall grade average in his/her courses.
 Surgical Technology students must maintain at least a 75% overall average in all courses. - 2.
-Meet the grade requirements for the module components, if applicable;

-- 3. The student must have successfully completed his/her required clinical experience or externship. - 4.
-Receive satisfactory evaluations from the externship/clinical facility, if applicable; and - 5.
+Meet the grade requirements for the module components, if applicable; - 3.
+The student must have successfully completed his/her required clinical experience or externship. - 4.
+Receive satisfactory evaluations from the externship/clinical facility, if applicable; - 5.
 Complete all program requirements. - 6.
-The student must have satisfied all school obligations, including academic, attendance, and current in-school financial payments. - 7.
-Complete all program requirements.
+The student must have satisfied all school obligations, including academic, attendance, and current in-school financial payments.